-Don’t count on chlorpyrifos and dimethoate to control heavy infestations, even though they’ve performed well against two-spotted spider mite in Minnesota in previous outbreaks.
+Don’t count on dimethoate to control heavy infestations, even though they’ve performed well against two-spotted spider mite in Minnesota in previous outbreaks.
 Neither product kills mite eggs, so hatching spider mites begin rebuilding within a few days.
 Numerous reports of these insecticides failing to control heavy mite populations were reported in 2010.
 Bifenthrin has a longer residual and may control hatching eggs for a few days.
 High temperatures shorten the residual of all products.

 Don't bother with edge treatments; make a decision for the whole field.

 Miticides primarily rely on direct contact to kill mites.
 Because mites usually occupy the underside of leaves, thorough coverage is critical.
 Don’t skimp on water.
 Use 20 gallons per acre for ground application or 5 gallons per acre for aerial application (unless the canopy is open).
 At lower water volumes, performance may suffer.

 Re-scout treated fields five days after application to determine if egg-hatch and re-building populations might require re-treatment.
 Continue scouting on a regular schedule until soybeans reach stage R6.5, or environmental conditions become unfavorable for mites.

 Don’t re-spray with the same product.
 Switch products (and modes of action) between applications to ensure miticide resistance won’t develop.